richellethorpe/HairSalonApp/README.md

 ## Setup/Installation Requirements

-1. Clone this repo and create a SQL database for Stylists and Clients.
-2. Open your shell (e.g., Terminal or GitBash) and navigate to this project's production directory called "HairSalon".
+**DATABASE**
+- Install and configure MySQL using these [instructions] (https://www.learnhowtoprogram.com/c-and-net/getting-started-with-c/installing-and-configuring-mysql).
+- Install [MySQL Workbench](https://www.mysql.com/products/workbench/) on your computer if it isn't already.
+-Open MySQL Workbench and click on "MySQL Connections" -Click on management, select Data Import/Restore.
+Under import options, select "Import from Self-Contained File" and select the path richelle_thorpe.sql.
+Name the Default Target Schema:richelle_thorpe.
+Navidgate to the Select Database Objects to Import section and select "Dump Structure Only"

+**REPOSITORY**
+- Clone this repository.
-3. Within the production directory "HairSalon", create a new file called appsettings.json.
+- Within the production directory "HairSalon", create a new file called appsettings.json.
-4. Within appsettings.json, put in the following code, replacing the database name with your database naming convention, uid and pwd values with your own username and password for MySQL.
+- Within appsettings.json, put in the following code, replacing the database name with your database naming convention, uid and pwd values with your own username and password for MySQL.

 {
   "ConnectionStrings": {